Absolutely, this is true. The guiding principle of the Health and Safety at Work Act 2015 (HSWA) is that workers and other pers...

 Minimum wageMarch 7, 2019

-For small and medium business owners in New Zealand, things are about to change; the minimum wage is set to receive its biggest increase in history, meaning you will have to adjust the rates you pay your employees if they are currently on a minimum wage.
+For small and medium business owners in New Zealand, things are about to change; the minimum wage has received its biggest increase in history, meaning you will have to adjust the rates you pay your employees if they are currently on a minimum wage.

 Interestingly, New Zealand was the first country to establish a Minimum Wage, way back in 1894.
 New Zealand currently has one of the highest minimum wages in the world, and further increases have been forecast into 2021.